keepforever/band-mgmt-8/README.md

 You'll need to consult the documentation for [The Epic Stack](https://www.epicweb.dev/epic-stack) to learn how to deploy this application.
 It's pretty complex and that's one of the reasons why starting with the boilerplate is so helpful.

+# Longer Explanation

+## Overview

+This application is designed to streamline band management tasks, such as booking shows, tracking venues, creating set lists, and managing song information.
+It facilitates efficient coordination among band members and ensures seamless event planning.

+## Features

+### User Management

+- **User Signup/Login:** Users can create accounts and log in to the application.
+- **Profile Management:** Users can upload profile pictures and manage their profile information.

+### Band Management

+- **Band Creation:** Users can create a band and invite other users to join.
+- **Role Assignment:** Assign roles to band members (e.g., lead vocals, lead guitar).

+### Song Management

+- **Individual Song Upload:** Add songs individually with relevant details.
+- **Bulk Song Upload:** Upload multiple songs at once via CSV file.
+- **Lyrics Upload:** Upload and display song lyrics in PDF or Word format.

+### Venue Management

+- **Venue Creation:** Add venues with details such as location, capacity, and contact information.
+- **Contact Management:** Add and manage contacts for each venue.

+### Event Management

+- **Event Creation:** Create events with details like venue, start and end times, payment, and notes.
+- **Technician Management:** Add and associate sound or lighting technicians with events.
+- **Event Calendar:** View and manage events in a calendar view.

+### Set List Management

+- **Set List Creation:** Create set lists and associate them with events.
+- **Song Management:** Drag and drop songs into set lists, and search for songs easily.
+- **Set List Cloning:** Clone existing set lists for reuse in different events.

+### Availability Management

+- **Blackout Dates:** Band members can set their availability and blackout dates.
+- **Availability Calendar:** View band availability and manage booking schedules.

+### Quality of Life Features

+- **YouTube Integration:** Quick links to YouTube searches for songs.
+- **Google Maps Integration:** Quick links to venue locations on Google Maps.

+This application aims to provide comprehensive tools for band management, enhancing coordination and efficiency in planning and executing events.